rkrustom/Chatify/README.md

-# ConvoHub - Chat Application
+# Chatify - Chat Application
-ConvoHub is chat application build with the power of MERN Stack.
+Chatify is chat application build with the power of MERN Stack.